mattfaltyn/awesome-neuro-symbolic-ai/README.md

 Based on [Henry Kautz’s](https://en.wikipedia.org/wiki/Henry_Kautz) taxonomy of neuro-symbolic architectures.

 ### 1. Type I: Symbolic Neural symbolic
-This is the current standard operating procedure of deep learning, where any/all the symbols in the problem are converted to vector embeddings.
-Vectors are then processed by neural models, which spits out another vector which is then converted to the required symbol.
-Some examples include:
+Type I is standard deep learning.
+This class is included in the taxonomy as the input and output of a neural network can be symbols (such as words in language translation) that are vectorized within the model.
+Some Type I frameworks include:
 - BERT
 - RoBERTa
 - GPT-3